sj114/sdc-p5/README.md

 After experimenting with various values from 6-9 for the orientation parameter, 8 was chosen for the best tradeoff between vehicle identification vs false positives.

 #####Final HOG parameters
-Color space = 'HLS'
+* Color space = 'HLS'
-HOG orientations = 8
+* HOG orientations = 8
-HOG pixels per cell = 8
+* HOG pixels per cell = 8
-HOG cells per block = 2
+* HOG cells per block = 2
-HOG channel = ALL
+* HOG channel = ALL
-Spatial binning dimensions = (16, 16)
+* Spatial binning dimensions = (16, 16)
-Number of histogram bins = 16
+* Number of histogram bins = 16

-#####Example
-![alt text][image_hog]

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 Feature extraction was done using spatial binning (resizing to 16x16), color histogram (bins of 16) and HOG with parameters mentioned above.

-These features (number of features: 4344) were fed to a linear support vector machine (from `sklearn.svm`) for classification training using `svc.fit` (lines .... in `pipeline.py`).
+These features (number of features: 4344) were fed to a linear support vector machine (from `sklearn.svm`) for classification training using `svc.fit` (lines 309-316 in `pipeline.py`).
 The test accuracy of the SVC was measured using `svc.score` and came out to be 98.93%.

 ####HOG on pipeline
 For the images (still and video) being fed to the pipeline, it is inefficient to compute HOG for every sliding window.Instead, the HOG feature matrix is computed for the entire region of interest (bottom half of image) and for every sliding window, the corresponding HOG features are extracted from the larger HOG feature matrix.
-These features are then flattened and appended to the window-based spatial binning and color histogram features before being fed to the SVM's classifier.
+These features are then flattened and appended to the window-based spatial binning and color histogram features before being fed to the SVM's classifier. (lines 120-176 in `pipeline.py`)

 ![alt text][image_hog_pipeline]